-Other income, net (consisting of breakage income, gains and losses on disposition of assets, investment income and other miscellaneous items) improved \$5.0 million to \$10.8 million during Fiscal 2016.
+Other income, net, improved \$5.0 million to \$10.8 million during Fiscal 2016.
 The improvement in other income was primarily driven by the sale of certain state tax credits as well as a gain on the sale of one of our owned stores.